Keep well keep warm this winter

 With the arrival of winter, we are urging people to be a good neighbour and keep an eye on the elderly and vulnerable.

-Councillor Bobby Feeley, Lead Member for Well-being and Independence, said: “We are asking people to take care of our most vulnerable by keeping an eye on them and making sure they are safe and well.
+Councillor Elen Heaton, Cabinet Lead Member for Health and Social Care, said: “We are asking people to take care of our most vulnerable by keeping an eye on them and making sure they are safe and well.

-“You may be their only visitor, therefore it is a question of being kind and considerate and making sure people do not feel vulnerable or isolated.
+“You may be the only visitor they will have so it is a question of being kind and considerate.
+The severe weather is getting closer and is likely to last for another two to three days, so we want to make sure people do not feel vulnerable or isolated.

 “Showing care and compassion towards the elderly or vulnerable will really make a difference to their quality of life”.

-“This message is very poignant at this time of year, especially around Christmas when it can be a lonely time for those living on their own."
+“This message is very poignant at this time of day, especially around Christmas when it can be a lonely time for those living on their own.